Stocks end mixed after another wobbly day on Wall Street

 AP Business Writers

-NEW YORK (AP) — Technology companies led stocks modestly higher on Wall Street in afternoon trading Wednesday, as the market clawed back some of its losses from a big sell-off a day earlier.
+NEW YORK (AP) — Stocks on Wall Street managed only meager gains Wednesday, after a broad rally led by technology companies faded by late afternoon, leaving the market little changed a day after a big sell-off.

-The rally, which was losing steam into the final hour of trading, came after a wobbly start for stocks, the latest turbulence for the market as traders brace for more earnings reports from major U.S. companies this week.
+The lackluster finish punctuated a wobbly start for stocks, the latest turbulence for the market as traders brace for more earnings reports from major U.S. companies this week.

+The S&P 500 saw most of a midday rally evaporate and wound up with a gain of just 0.2%.
+The Nasdaq ended just barely in the red after the tech stock rebound petered out.
+The Dow Jones Industrial Average edged up 0.2%.

-It has been a volatile week for major indexes, which rallied to a strong finish late Monday only to slump on Tuesday.
+The indexes rallied to a strong finish late Monday only to slump on Tuesday.
+They are all down 1.5% or more so far this week.

-Technology stocks have been the key driver through most of the week’s ups and downs.
-Many of the companies in the sector have pricey stock values that tend to push the market up or down with more force.
+“We’re kind of in this time period where we’re in front of the Fed, earnings are OK, but the forward look at just how sustainable earnings growth might be, those are certainly open questions for people in this environment,” said Eric Freedman, chief invesment officer at U.S. Bank Asset Management Group.

+Investors reviewed the latest batch of company earnings Wednesday, including results from several big technology and communications companies.

-Big Tech companies had some of the biggest gains on Wednesday.
-Software giant Microsoft rose 5.5% after reporting strong profits for its most recent quarter.
-Payments processing giant Visa jumped 6.6% after reporting a surge in profits fueled by a large jump in spending on the company’s namesake credit and debit card network.
+Software giant Microsoft rose 4.8% after reporting strong profits for its most recent quarter.
+Payments processing giant Visa jumped 6.5% after reporting a surge in profits fueled by a large jump in spending on the company’s namesake credit and debit card network.

-Big communications companies are also reporting their latest results.
-Alphabet, Google’s parent company, fell 4%, after posting its slowest quarterly revenue growth since 2020.
+Alphabet, Google’s parent company, fell 3.7%, after posting its slowest quarterly revenue growth since 2020.
+Facebook’s parent company, Meta Platforms, jumped 14.6% in after-hours trading following its latest quarterly earnings, which topped Wall Street’s estimates.

-Facebook parent, Meta Platforms, is on deck to report its results later Wednesday.
-Social media company Twitter and iPhone maker Apple will report their results on Thursday.

 “Everyone is dealing with this sort of whack-a-mole of risks that seems to be getting bigger as days and months go by,” said Katie Nixon, chief investment officer for Northern Trust Wealth Management.